Informo/specs/content/introduction/terminology.md

 #### Entity

-An entity is the abstract representation of an individual or an organism actively interacting over Informo, and is technically represented by a finite set of at least one Matrix user identifier.
+An entity is the abstract representation of an individual or an organisation actively interacting over Informo, and is technically represented by a finite set of at least one Matrix user identifier.
 This definition doesn't include client implementations' users, who interact passively with Informo (by reading